 While your record will not be sealed as a matter of right, the Judge will still have discretion to seal your record in these circumstances.

 If you or someone you know is looking to have their arrest record sealed, contact one of our attorneys today.
-At the Orange County Record Expungement Attorney Law Firm, will know what it takes to seal your record.
+At The Record Expungement Attorney Law Firm, will know what it takes to seal your record.

 THE BENEFITS OF SEALING YOUR RECORD UNDER PC 851.87